How To Delete Twitter: Here’s How To Ditch The Blue Bird (2022 Instructions)

 Tired of social media?
 You’re not alone.
 While most social media platforms are not exactly at risk of an imminent collapse, at the same time it’s fair to say there’s something of a social media exodus going on at the moment.

 There’s a number of possible reasons for this.
-On the one hand, it might be argued that social media is getting quite long in the tooth, and perhaps the phenomena has sort of run its course, for now at least.
-Another facet of that is perhaps the way in which some of these platforms have changed over the years, arguably not for the better in some cases, is starting to put people off.
+On the one hand, it might be argued that social media is getting quite long in the tooth, and perhaps the phenomenon has sort of run its course, for now at least.
+Another facet of that is perhaps the way in which some of these platforms have changed over the years, arguably not for the better in some cases, which is starting to put people off.

 On top of all that, depending on your point of view, some social media platforms are increasingly becoming biased and censorious in what content can be or is shared, filtered, blocked, or presented to the user.
+As a matter of fact, this is one of the reasons Elon Musk bought Twitter and proclaimed himself “Chief Twit”.

 Then you have the increasing coverage and awareness of smartphone addiction, which includes social media addiction, and the general body of evidence that continues to emerge suggesting using social media and phones all the time messes with our brains and is making us less happy and more disconnected.